Dr Edward Meinert

 - Writing the literature review

-In addition to his formal teaching, Dr Meinert lecturers on data science (real world evidence) and software engineering (requirements engineering, software development management).
+In addition to his formal teaching, Dr Meinert lectures on data science (real world evidence) and software engineering (requirements engineering, software development management).

 Dr Edward Meinert is a Chartered Engineer with extensive experience in the implementation of complex information systems.
 Dr Meinert's research is centred on the software engineering and evaluation of digital technology in healthcare.
 His primary research interests include clinical artificial intelligence, robotic process automation and digital health, with a primary aim to enhance population health insight.
 He is particularly interested in applications to novel regulatory and therapeutic contexts, such as adaptive and long-term trials focused on preventive medicine, where there are significant opportunities to derive insight from improved data analytics and where standards are emerging.